 As a frequent traveler, I’ve got quite a few packing tips up my sleeve.
 From how to get through TSA in a breeze, to keeping your clothes organized and clean, and even successfully bringing bottles of wine safely home, I’ve pretty much got packing down to a science.
 Whether you’er a first-timer or a frequent flyer, here are a few helpful packing tips to get your bags packed like a pro and through security hassle free.

 Save yourself the hassle of having to take things off and remove precious accessories by not wearing them in the first place.
 This means not wearing belts or metal jewelry when you fly.
-Instead, pack them to wear once you’re at the destination.
+Especially those ever popular metal bangle bracelets right now.
+If you feel like you have to have them, pack them in your carry-on and put them on once you are through security.

 Airlines are starting to get more restrictive on sizes, so be sure to call or check out their website ahead of time to see the size restrictions.
 Personally, I’ve never had a problem with my rollaboard on long flights.
 I have had to gate check it, though, when making a connection on a smaller aircraft.